ttran9/modern-react-tutorial/README.md

     - Video 7:
         - When we wrap the handleClickAgain function inside of an anonymous function it will not be called right away.
         - When we reference a function we automatically get the event object.

+    - Video 8:
+        - useState hook allows component to be reactive and will trigger a re-rendering of the component.